skywind3000/asyncrun.extra/README.md

 ![](https://github.com/skywind3000/images/raw/master/p/asynctasks/demo-4.png)

-The default `external` runner in asyncrun only works on Windows only, and will do nothing if you are using Linux.
+The default `external` runner in asyncrun works on Windows only, and will do nothing if you are using Linux.

-This plugin provide an enhanced `external` runner that could detect what OS currently in used and choose `cmd.exe`, `gnome-terminal` or `xterm` if possible.
+This plugin provide an enhanced version of `external` runner which detect what OS currently in used and choose an appropriate external terminal (`cmd.exe`, `gnome-terminal` or `xterm`) when possible.

 ### Floaterm